OCMG101/Data-Structures-Algorithms/Lab1/Task1_Readme.md

 # Array Operations in C
 This C program demonstrates basic array operations by calculating the sum of integers in an array and finding the maximum integer.
-The user is prompted to input the length of the array (n) and each element of the array.
+The user is prompted to input the length of the array and each element of the array.
 The program then calls functions to calculate the sum and find the maximum, displaying the results.

 ## Features
 Summation Function: Calculates the sum of integers in the array.<br>